claygiffin/100-coaches-site/src/pages/coaches/index.md

   - bio: >-
       Darcy Verhun is the President of FYidoctors, the worlds largest doctor owned private company that in just 11 years has emerged as one of the fastest growing optical companies in North America.

        Darcy obtained his MBA from the Richard Ivey School of Business.
 Prior to joining FYidoctors he has held senior leadership roles at Ernst & Young, Grant Thornton and Cap Gemini.
 Darcy has been recognized as a Fellow of the Chartered Professional Accountants of Canada and also as a Distinguished Alumni of MacEwan University.
 He is a Certified Corporate Director, Certified Management Consultant and holds a Bachelor of Commerce degree from the University of Alberta.

       Darcy’s leadership is based on being a life long learner and passionate coach who lives his life with gratitude.
-He is known for the energy and commitment he brings to everything.
+He is known for the high energy and commitment he brings to everything.
 His role at FYidoctors brought with it the inspiring alignment of his personal beliefs with an organization whose purpose is ‘enhancing life’.
 The company lives a coaching culture with every single employee attending ‘Heart of Coaching’ training.
 The result is a team which encourages open feedback focused on addressing hard issues while at the same time having positive intent for each other.
 Change and growth bring complexity and often fear.
-At FYidoctors our coaching culture strives to  ensure that everyone feels supporting in taking the actions they believe are right.
+At FYidoctors our coaching culture strives to  ensure that everyone feels supported in taking the actions they believe are right.

       Darcy was a founding Director of The Calgary Homeless Foundation where he